Operation Rolling Thunder: SAMs and Wild Weasels

+Between 1964 and early 1965, U.S. aircraft flew at an altitude of 4−5 kilometers, above the 3 kilometer ceiling of North Vietnamese AAA.
 On 24 July 1965, four USAF F-4C Phantoms took part in an airstrike against the Dien Bien Phu munitions storage depot and the Lang Chi munitions factory west of Hanoi.
 One was shot down and three were damaged by SA-2 missiles.
-This was the first time that U.S aircraft had been attacked by SAMs.
+This was the first time that U.S. aircraft had been attacked by SAMs.